Ouélessébougou

 Ouélessébougou is a town and rural commune in the Cercle of Kati in the Koulikoro Region of south-western Mali.
-The commune covers an area of approximately 1,118 square kilometers and includes the town of Ouélessébougou and 44 villages.
+The commune covers an area of approximately 1,118 square kilometers (or 432 square miles) and includes the town of Ouélessébougou and 44 villages.
 In the 2009 census the commune had a population of 50,056.
 The town lies 80 km south of Bamako on the Route Nationale 7.